 Once an agency worker has completed the qualifying period, they will remain qualified for equal treatment until there is a break of sufficient length to break ‘continuity’.
-This would be a break between assignments with the same hirer of more than 6 weeks provided that it is not for one of the prescribed reasons (e.g. sickness absence, jury service, strike action) which 'pauses' the clock or (e.g. pregnancy, childbirth, maternity) during which it continues to 'tick'.
+This would be a break between assignments with the same hirer of more than six weeks, provided that it is not for one of the prescribed reasons (for example sickness absence, jury service, strike action) which 'pauses' the clock or pregnancy, childbirth, maternity during which it continues to 'tick'.

 ii.
 Information on any relevant vacant positions – the right to be informed of any relevant vacant position with the hirer so the agency worker has the same opportunity as a comparable worker to find permanent employment with the University.

-8. Actions Taken to Ensure the Effective Implementation of the new Regulations
+Actions taken to ensure the effective implementation of the new regulations

 Basic induction information will be provided by the agency to new agency workers prior to their commencement in the University.
 This will include information on collective facilities and amenities and how to access University vacancies via its jobsite, which are rights for agency workers from the first day.

-The maximum placement period for any agency worker in the University has been set at 9 weeks with all preferred suppliers.
-Any request for an extension beyond this or for an initial placement of 10 weeks or over will require a higher level of authorisation from the Director of Finance as set out in section 7 above.
+The maximum placement period for any agency worker in the University has been set at nine weeks with all preferred suppliers.
+Any request for an extension beyond this or for an initial placement of 10 weeks or over will require a higher level of authorisation from the Director of Finance as set out in section 7.